-Zika is a virus spread mostly by mosquitoes.
+Zika is a virus that is usually spread by certain kinds of mosquitoes.
+It can also be spread from one person to another through sexual contact or blood transfusion.
 For most people it is a mild infection with few or no symptoms.
-But it has been linked to health problems in some people, and it is a serious concern for pregnant women and their partners because it can cause serious birth defects.
-Zika virus can be passed from one person to another through sexual contact or blood.
+But it has been linked to health problems in some people.
+It is a serious concern for pregnant women, their partners and couples planning a pregnancy because it can cause serious birth defects.
 Zika is not spread from person to person by casual contact.

 Frequently Asked Questions